-You can achieve the same effect by uploading a document via the dashboard.
-Simply click ‘Upload’ instead of ‘New’, choose a document (e.g. a Word doc) from your computer, and Grammarly will analyze the content in the same way.
+If you have a full and complete document, you can just upload it directly to the site.
+Simply click ‘Upload’ instead of ‘New’, choose a document from your computer, and Grammarly will analyze the content in the same way.

 Alternatively, you can type directly into the Grammarly website, and the tool will check your writing as you go.